luksamuk/psxtoolchain/README.md

 ## Requirements

 If anything, you'll need Docker installed and nothing else.

+### If you're using PsyQ + Nugget or similar...

-I also expect you to be using the PsyQ + Nugget toolchain or something similar, as long as it can be compiled with a modern GNU C Compiler for MIPS.
+A PsyQ + Nugget project can be compiled with a modern GNU C Compiler for MIPS, most notably, using the toolchain under `mipsel-linux-gnu-*` present on PATH.

 You can easily generate a project by using the [PSX.Dev extension for VSCode](https://marketplace.visualstudio.com/items?itemName=Grumpycoders.psx-dev).

+### If you're using PSn00bSDK...

+This image already exports environment variables that are needed when compiling a project with PSn00bSDK.

+Please refer to [PSn00bSDK's Installation Guide](https://github.com/Lameguy64/PSn00bSDK/blob/master/doc/installation.md) for more information.

 ## How to use